 There is another Silhouette program called Silhouette Connect.
 Silhouette Connect gives you the ability to send projects you’ve designed in Adobe Illustrator or CorelDRAW straight to the machine without the need to convert them first to a Silhouette Studio compatible format.
 The license key to use Connect cost $39.99.

 Maintenance, Warranty, and Support

 There is little maintenance required with the Cameo beyond the normal blade changes and getting new cutting mats.

-The Silhouette Cameo comes with a 1-year limited warranty for US and Canadian customers only.
+The Silhouette Cameo comes with a 1-year limited warranty for US and Canadian customers.

 Silhouette support has been mixed from both extremes.
 Some users have had quick and painless customer support, while others haven’t had good experiences.